Lightbearer-Fantasy/Stories-of-the-Logomancer-PF2E/README.md

-# Stories of the Wordmancer PF2E
+# Stories of the Logomancer PF2E